- Brian Bender, PhD

 Roughly 45% of cardiometabolic deaths are associated with poor diet and nutrition , poor dietary behavior are the greatest disease risk factor we face in the U.S. , and the problem of poor diet and increasing obesity is now of global proportions .

 Our bodies evolved in an environment where calories were scarce, and movement was required daily.
 We now live in an environment where calories are abundant, and movement has been engineered away.
+Particularly in America, poor dietary and exercise habits are a substantial driver of poor health and disease.

 However, that doesn’t mean we can’t shift our focus back to healthy diets while adding reasonable movement back into our daily routines.
 And for chronic disease prevention, the sooner we do, the better.
 Poor diet and nutrition related diseases are intimately linked to several chronic diseases that include, in part, the list below.
 Poor diet and nutrition is part of the cause.
 But Inverting that sentiment, diet can be one of the best opportunities for reversing that risk, as well as outright chronic disease prevention.